Fulbright U.S. Student Program

 - Note that only ND undergraduates and undergraduate alumni apply through CUSE.
 If you are a graduate student or graduate alumni interested in the Fulbright, please contact the Graduate School's Office of Grants and Fellowships.

 - Review upcoming information sessions and deadlines (see below).
-If it is after the Pre-Application Deadlines, please contact us to see if we are still accepting Pre-Applications.
+Although our Pre-Application Deadlines have passed, we will still accept Pre-Applications throughout the summer.
+If it is after August 1, however, please contact us to see if we are still accepting Pre-Applications.

 - Submit the Pre-Application.
 Use the PDF version to draft the Pre-Application offline, since Google Forms does not allow you to save your progress.